partho-dev/docker-K8s-EKS-ECS/Docker-folder/DOCKER.md

     ## To set the volume to a container, there are two methods

     **Docker Volume**
-        * First you create a volume - `docker create volume my_volume`
+    - First you create a volume - `docker create volume my_volume`
-        * see its status = `docker volume ls`
+    - see its status = `docker volume ls`
-        * To know more about that volume, ispect the volume - `docker inspect volume your_volume_name`
+    - To know more about that volume, ispect the volume - `docker inspect volume your_volume_name`
-        * then you can assign that volume to a new container - `docker run -d -v partho-volume --name new-cont-0 -p 3000:3000  daspratha/express:v1`
+    - then you can assign that volume to a new container - `docker run -d -v partho-volume --name new-cont-0 -p 3000:3000  daspratha/express:v1`

-    **Bind Mount**
+    **Bind Mount** [Most widely used]
-        * In this, you dont need to create any volume upfront, this method can mount host any volume with container `docker run -d -v $(pwd):/app --name new-cont-1 -p 3001:3000 daspratha/express:v1`
+    - In this, you dont need to create any volume upfront, this method can mount host any volume with container `docker run -d -v $(pwd):/app --name new-cont-1 -p 3001:3000 daspratha/express:v1`

     ### Now you are confused which one to use?
     - In easy way to remeber, for development, its good to go with `Bind Mount` method
     - for prod go with `Docker volume`

-    ## You need to use some **environment varibale** to be passed into your container application,
+    ## You need to use some environment varibale to be passed into your container application,
     - which can also be done in `two ways`
     - Pass one value of environment, use the flag `-e key="value"`
         - `docker run -d -v $(pwd):/app -e PORT="3030" --name new-cont-2 -p 3001:3030  daspratha/express:v1`